 Verbal bullying includes such acts as hurtful name calling, teasing, and gossip.

-Emotional bullying includes rejecting, terrorizing, extorting, defaming, humiliating, blackmailing, rating/ranking of personal characteristics such as race, disability, ethnicity, or manipulating friendships, isolating, ostracizing, and peer pressure.
+Emotional bullying includes rejecting, terrorizing, extorting, defaming, humiliating, blackmailing, rating/ranking of personal characteristics such as race, disability or ethnicity, or manipulating friendships, isolating, ostracizing, and peer pressure.

 Is bullying against the law?

 Bullying is not considered a crime in the Code of Virginia.
-However, the acts that are most often associated with bullying are criminal offenses.
-These include:
+However, criminal acts most often associated with bullying include:

 - assault and battery;